-The Chester Beatty Library is a public charitable trust established under the will of the late Sir Alfred Chester Beatty, which was granted probate in 1969.
-The Library is in the ownership of a Board of Trustees who hold it for the use and benefit of the public.
+A designated National Cultural Institution, the Chester Beatty Library is a public charitable trust established under the will of the late Sir Alfred Chester Beatty, which was granted probate in 1969.
+It is over 90% funded by the Department of Arts, Heritage, Regional, Rural and Gaeltacht Affairs, so it is also a registered Public Sector Body.

-As a charitable institution the Library is responsible directly to the Commissioners of Charitable Donations and Bequests and comes under the aegis of the Attorney General, in his role as protector of charities.
+It is also registered as a charity so is directly responsible to the Commissioners of Charitable Donations and Bequests and comes under the aegis of the Attorney General, in his role as protector of charities.

-The role of the Library is to protect, preserve and make available to the public in the form of exhibitions, popular publications, lectures and other events the heritage enshrined in the collections of the late Chester Beatty and to provide the world of scholarship access to the internationally important resource.
-As a body relying principally on public funding, the Trust is obliged to pay particular attention to the needs of the general public and of the Irish public in particular.
+The role of the Library is to protect, preserve and make available to the public in the form of exhibitions, popular publications, lectures and other events the heritage enshrined in the Collections and to provide the world of scholarship access to this internationally important resource.